motoki317/sc/README.md

 ## Supported cache backends (cache replacement policy)

-The default backend is the built-in map.
-This is ultra-lightweight, but does **not** evict items.
-You should only use the built-in map backend if your key's cardinality is finite, and you are comfortable holding **all** values in-memory.

-Otherwise, you should use LRU or 2Q backend which automatically evicts overflown items.

 - Built-in map (default)
 - LRU (Least Recently Used)
 - 2Q (Two Queue Cache)